MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 Follow the steps below to provide Log on as Service permission to run as accounts:

-1. Logon to the computer with administrative privileges.
+1. Log on to the computer with administrative privileges.
 2. Go to **Administrative Tools** and click **Local Security Policy**.
 3. Expand **Local Policy** and click **User Rights Assignment**.
 4. In the right pane, right-click **Log on as a service** and select **Properties**.